 “Cold.
 Heavy.
 Hollow.
 Like someone had carved me out from the inside.
 I felt numb.
 Mostly sad, and sometimes really angry.
 But mostly, just sad.”

 “I’m so sorry.
 I didn’t understand it then, what you were going through.
 I didn’t know really how to be there for you because I didn’t know how it felt.
 Now I do.”

 Somehow it doesn’t feel better, knowing that I’m not alone, knowing that someone knows how I felt.
 For some reason it is no solace at all.
 I know what it’s like to see the man you used to love with someone else, see all the tiny idiosyncrasies of your life together played out with someone else.
 I don’t know if it ever starts to hurt less or if you just get used to the pain.
 I don’t want to tell her that.
 I don’t want to tell her that her heart will never stop beating momentarily at the mere possibility of the sight of him, that to see him with someone else will never claw at your gut any less even if your feelings for him have long since died.
 I tell her a story about a time I saw my first love and his new girlfriend at the restaurant we loved and how- even long after we were over and I didn’t want to be with him anymore and was happy with someone else- it tore me up inside.
 I admit to her that I spent 30 minutes on the floor in the bathroom crying my eyes out.

 “Thank you,” she says.

 “For not brushing off my pain with some bullshit, you’re-better-off-I-am-woman-hear-me-roar speech.”

 We sit and we talk.
-Tired, uneasy talk from 2 women who are skittish about trusting people.
+Tired, uneasy talk from two women who are skittish about trusting people.
 She reaches into her pocket.

 “I always carry this around with me.”

 She opens her palm and it’s her engagement ring.
-3 brilliant, flawless carats that I fawned over then that somehow resemble a shackle to me now.
+3 brilliant, flawless carats that I fawned over then that resemble a shackle to me now.